Karen Daniels

 Area(s) of Expertise

-Her main research interests center around experiments on the non-equilibrium and nonlinear dynamics of granular materials, fluids, and gels.
-These experiments have allowed her lab to address questions of how failure occurs, how non-trivial patterns arise, and what controls the transitions between different classes of behaviors.
-Several of these studies have used idealized systems to provide insight into biological and geological phenomena.
+Our group's work centers around experiments on the non-equilibrium and nonlinear dynamics of granular materials, fluids, gels, and disordered metamaterials, often tightly coupled with theoretical approaches.
+These experiments have allowed us to address questions of how failure occurs, how non-trivial patterns arise, and what controls the transitions between different classes of behaviors.
+Some of our studies have used idealized systems to provide insight into biological and geological phenomena, and others have been motivated by industrial applications or responses to climate change.
+Members of the group come from around the world and our diversity of backgrounds, identities, and interests have led us to careers in government and the private sector, as well as high schools, universities, and colleges.
+We strive to make our science accessible to all we meet.

 Publications